C2SP/wycheproof/README.md

 ## Introduction

 Project Wycheproof tests crypto libraries against known attacks.
-It is developed and maintained by members of Google Security Team, but it is not an official Google product.

-At Google, we rely on many third party cryptographic software libraries.
 Unfortunately, in cryptography, subtle mistakes can have catastrophic consequences, and we found that libraries fall into such implementation pitfalls much too often and for much too long.
 Good implementation guidelines,